|

 patients within the NHS mental health services in England.

-from electronic health records (EHR), through a risk of crisis algorithm.
-This
+records (EHR), through a risk of crisis algorithm.
+This algorithm assigns

-algorithm assigns mental health service users with a ‘Propensity Score’ and a
+mental health service users with a ‘Propensity Score’ and a ‘Complexity

-‘Complexity Category’ that highlight patients with multiple socioeconomic and
+Category’ that highlight patients with multiple socioeconomic and health

-health complexity factors who may require crisis services within the next 28
+complexity factors who may require crisis services within the next 28 days.

 It is important that